Do you know a place that is yet to be explored by the locals and has the highest potential to be the next TOP DESTINATION of Arunachal Pradesh?

-As I traversed through the vast land, I was told that there is another 3 lakes hiking trail which is at a moderate level.
+As I traversed through the vast land, I was told that there was another 3-Lake hiking trail which is at a moderate level.
 This newly discovered trail leads you to the densely forested hills and can be completed in 3 days.

-The best part of these trails is that they are not explored by the outside world till now.
+The best part of these trails is that they have not been explored by the outside world till now.
 The path is only taken by the locals so far.
-Imagine walking on a path not walked by many and experience unseen parts of Anini with your naked eyes.
+Imagine walking on a path not trodden by many and experiencing unseen parts of Anini with your naked eyes.

 PARAGLIDING IN ANINI

-I was in Anini on invitation by the Arunachal Pradesh Tourism with the association of the Paragliding Association of Arunachal and Holiday Scout.
+I was in Anini on invitation by Arunachal Pradesh Tourism with the Association of the Paragliding Association of Arunachal and Holiday Scout.
 The PAA (Paragliding Association of Arunachal) was scouting perfect spots for Paragliding in different locations in Arunachal Pradesh and Anini was one of them.